CESNET/metacentrum-user-docs/docs/related/collgs/landsat.md

 [Landsat 1-5 MSS C2 L1](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-landsat-archives-landsat-1-5-multispectral-scanner-mss-level)

-## Získávání a redistribuce dat
+## Data acquisition and redistribution

-Data jsou získávána pro celé území České republiky, které je definováno bounding boxem [`48.55, 12.09, 51.06, 18.87`](http://bboxfinder.com/#48.550000,12.090000,51.060000,18.870000).
+Data is collected for the entire territory of the Czech Republic, which is defined by the bounding box [`48.55, 12.09, 51.06, 18.87`](http://bboxfinder.com/#48.550000,12.090000,51.060000,18.870000).

-Data jsou stahována inkrementálně, kontrola přítůstku dat probíhá každý den v 9:00 UTC, data se na přírustky kontrolují 30 dní zpětně.
+The data is downloaded incrementally, with a check for new data occurring daily at 9:00 UTC.
+Data is checked for updates for the past 30 days.

-Veřejnosti jsou veškerá data zpřístupněna bez potřeby registrace prostřednictvím [STAC](https://stacspec.org/en) katalogu:
+All data is made publicly available without the need for registration through the [STAC](https://stacspec.org/en) catalog:

 1) [Landsat 8-9 OLI/TIRS C2 L1](https://stac.vm.cesnet.cz/collections/landsat_ot_c2_l1)